cpzjunior/writings/README.md

 ## Translation notice

-All texts were originally written and published in Brazilian Portuguese (pt-BR) on my Substack, which is why the Portuguese version is the authoritative one.
+All texts were originally written and published in Brazilian Portuguese (pt-BR) on my Substack, making the Portuguese version the authoritative one.

-The other versions are automatically translated to make the content available to a broader audience while keeping the process productive and scalable.
+The other versions are automatically translated to make the content accessible to a broader audience while keeping the process productive and scalable.

 If you find any translation errors, please report them by opening an issue or submitting a pull request.